One of the world’s finest and most breathtaking sunsets

 Boracay, voted as one of the world’s top islands, has been a paradise for partyholics, celebrities and beach bums for over a decade.
 Home to the beloved White Beach, this tropical haven sweeps visitors into bliss with its powdery white sands, deluxe 5-star seaside resorts, and dozens of irresistible culinary options.
-What’s more, it has an energetic nightlife scene, a bohemian atmosphere and a multitude of mind-blowing activities to offer to its guests.
-To top it all off, it has arguably one of the world’s finest and most breathtaking sunsets.
+What’s more, it has an energetic nightlife scene, and a bohemian atmosphere.
+To top it all off, it has arguably have a multitude of mind-blowing activities to offer to its guests.

 1. El Nido, Palawan

 When it comes to Philippine destinations, there’s nothing quite like Palawan’s awe-inspiring treasure – El Nido.
 Loved for its verdant jungles, limestone rock and pristine beaches, El Nido is often billed as home to one of the most beautiful seascapes on earth.
 A slice of heaven on earth for intrepid travelers and nature lovers, this Boracay alternative will appease your senses with its majestic limestone karsts, white sand beaches and azure waters that are perfect for diving, swimming and snorkeling.

 As far as nightlife as concerned, it doesn’t have a wealth of options, compared to Boracay.
 Nevertheless, you can have some fun at night here, thanks to its lively nightspots and bars.